prabh8331/Data-Engineering-with-Azure/Module13a-AWS/Class2/readme.md

 function name =  s3_to_lambda_read
 runtime = python 3.11

-configuraiton = timeout = 1 min
+Increasing the timeout of lambda from 3 sec to 1 mins because reading file will take time Configuration ---> General configuration --> Timeout = 1 min

+code ---> add layer =
+AWS layers
+AWS layer = Pandas

+now because we are reading the data from s3 using lambda funciton we need to provide the premssions using role Configuration ---> Premissions --> role name (click the link) Attach premission--> Attach Policy--> AmazoneS3FullAccess-->

+create a new bucket , buket name = s3-to-lambda-read
 connect above with the event notificatioin from s3 bucket

-add triger = s3 bucket
+add event notification in s3 buckets = Properties --> event notificaiton Event name = s3-to-lambda-read
+suffix = .csv
-event type = crate
+Event type = all object create events
+Destination= Lambda function  = s3-to-lambda-read

 now we will add the files to the s3 bucket then read that file using panda and print content of it